DUTDPr/DUTDPr-repo/README.md

 Directories in this project are based on activities which introduced corresponding artefacts:

 "1 - Mining": This directory is related to data mining and aggregation.
-Sanitised data mined from "https://github.com/clowee/The-Technical-Debt-Dataset" can be found in a CSV file.
+Sanitised data mined from version 1.01 of The Technical Debt Dataset (https://github.com/clowee/The-Technical-Debt-Dataset) can be found in a CSV file.
 The mining query can be found in an SQL file.

 "2 - MOEA": This directory is related to MOEA, which is an algorithm runner, a defined JMetal problem, and its dependencies can be found in this directory.
 An algorithm runner and a defined problem are intended to be used with JMetalPy version 1.5.5.